B-H-Makasana/TextRecognizerApp/README.md

 # TextRecognizerApp
-an android app that extract text from image
+An android app that extract text from image